Afghan government to shun U.S. talks with Taliban

 Underlining the importance of the process to the United States, the State Department said Kerry would travel to Doha for meetings with senior Qatari officials on Friday and Saturday.
 But U.S. officials said he would not meet with Taliban representatives.

-The Taliban has said it wants a political solution that would bring about a just government and end foreign occupation of Afghanistan.
+The Taliban have said they want a political solution that would bring about a just government and end foreign occupation of Afghanistan.

 The first signs of optimism in peace efforts for many months come as the U.S.-led war effort reaches a critical juncture.
 The NATO command in Kabul on Tuesday handed over lead security responsibility to Afghan government forces across the country.